tweag/python-monorepo-example/content/blog/2022-06-02-haskell-stack-nix-shell/index.md

 A less invasive alternative is to pass all those Nix flags in the command line: non-Nix users would not be impacted.
 But then Nix users would need to pass `--nix --no-nix-pure --nix-shell-file=nix/stack-integration.nix` options **on every `stack` command**!
 Not only is this inconvenient, but it is also easy to forget, and in that case, you would have weird or confusing errors.

-You can test for yourself that it does not work with the [full code of this section](https://github.com/tweag/haskell-stack-nix-example/tree/invasive-stack-nix-integration).
+You can test for yourself with the [full code of this section](https://github.com/tweag/haskell-stack-nix-example/tree/invasive-stack-nix-integration).

 **Key takeaways**: